PavelTobengauz/Analytical_Projects/README.md

 ## Projects list
 1. Churn rate analysis.
 The main goal is to identify the main factors that affect the customers churn and to form some segments with the highest churn rate.
 2. App clients behaviour analysis.
 The main goal is to identify the causes of losing money and to give recommendations how to improve the situation.
+2. A/B test results analysis.
+The main goal is to test the changes connected with the introduction of an improved recommender system.